-In Recommended Budget, overall the net county cost allocation increased by \$1.3 million from previous fiscal year adopted budget.
+Overall the net county cost allocation increased by \$1.3 million from previous fiscal year adopted budget.
 The recommended net county cost allocated to the Planning Department has remained flat since FY 20/21 in the amount of \$3.2 million.